Monday Bible Study

-Most people dress in “business casual,” but some men wear coat and tie; others are more casual.
+Most men and women dress “business casual.”
+Some men wear a coat and tie; others are more casual.

 Is there child care?

 Each Sunday people are assigned to supervise young children in our nursery.
-Children are also more than welcome to sit with their parents in the sanctuary.
+Children are encouraged to sit with their parents in the sanctuary.

 What does ARP mean?